 Fly-In Moose Hunting

 Most years a few bulls with a 50" spread or bigger are taken from our camps.
 Most bulls taken run from a 44" - 48" spread.
 Read more about our moose hunting at the link below.

 Overview of the Cabin

 The cabin we presently have on Teabeau Lake is rustic.
 It does the job.
-It's solid and keeps the weather out.
+The fly to lodge is remote, solid and keeps the weather out.
 There is a wood burning stove that heats the cabin up quickly, which is a welcoming feeling when the weather turns bad.
 The cabin sleeps 8 people in bunk beds.
 The cabin is fully equipped with propane lights, propane stove and refrigerator.
 There are pots, pans, dishes, coffee pots & cups, strainers, stove-top toasters, cutlery, can openers and everything else you need.
 The beds are bunk beds with mattresses.
 You need to bring your own pillow, sleeping bag and bedroll cover.
 There is also a table with benches and chairs.
 We now have electricity, a shower, and running water at the sink.

 We also have a new floating dock system.
 We cut a walking trail around the outflow rapids that allows access by foot to downstream fishing for Brook Trout and Walleye.
 There are some nice areas for fly fishing below the rapids.
 Downstream fishing is by foot at this time.
 We have no boats or canoes below the rapids at this time.

 - Electricity via generator /electric lights

 - Propane fridge and stove /oven